Professor-G/arxiv-astro-summarizer/docs/index.rst

    #Save all papers that were scraped
    scraper.save_paper(index='all')

-   #Summarize the abstract of all papers and save the similary score
+   #Summarize the abstract of all papers and save the similarity score
    scraper.summarize()

    #Print the dataframe